ihumanable/patch/pages/guide-book/05-processes.md

 ```

 `inject/4` accepts the same options as `listen/3` and returns the `{:ok, listener_pid}` after successfully injecting the listener.

+### Targetless Listeners

+Listeners can also be used in place of a real process.
+Targetless listeners are nearly identical to listeners with one key exception, `GenServer.call/3`.
+A Targetless Listener will happily forward a normal message sent with `send/3` or a `GenServer.cast/2` message to nowhere, but `GenServer.call/3` expects a reply and there isn't one coming when the Listener has no Target.

+To make this failure mode more apparent, since it likely means that the author didn't intend to set up a Targetless Listener, attempting to `GenServer.call/3` at a Targetless Listener will have the following effects.

+1. The listener will forward `{tag, {GenServer, :call, message, from}}` to the test process
+2. The listener will forward `{tag, {:EXIT, :no_listener_target}}` to the test process
+3. The listener will crash with the reason `:no_listener_target`

 ## Replacing State